 (3) In any proceedings production of a certificate purporting to be issued under this section shall be sufficient evidence of the matters appearing in the certificate without proof of those matters or of any signature to the certificate.

-(4) Where a person ceases to be a ranger, he shall forthwith surrender the certificate to the chief executive officer or other person authorized to receive it.
+(4) Where a person ceases to be a ranger, he shall forthwith surrender the certificate to the chief executive officer or other person authorised to receive it.

 Penalty applicable to subsection (4): $500.